Sandakan Japanese Cemetery: History

-The cemetery was founded in 1890 by Madam Kinoshita Kuni (born 7 July 1854) from Futae Village, Amakusa County, Kumamoto Prefecture, a successful Japanese female manager of Sandakan's lucrative 'Brothel No. 8 (サンダカン八番娼館, Sandakan hachiban shōkan)' for Japanese prostitutes who died in the business with most of the graves belonged to women.
-Madam Okuni is a very influential and kind woman who fluent in English with many Yamato nadeshiko (Japanese girls) sought her guidance and protection with the treatment as a human beings of the girls in her brothel were much better than in the other Japanese brothels in Sandakan where she is called as the "Okuni" of South Seas.
-Herself was raised from a poor family before becoming the mistress of an Englishman in Yokohama at a young age.
-When her husband returned to England, she moved to Sandakan and opening a general store including a brothel.
+The cemetery was founded in 1890 by Madam Kinoshita Kuni (born 7 July 1854) from Futae Village, Amakusa County, Kumamoto Prefecture, a successful Japanese female manager of Sandakan's lucrative 'Brothel No. 8 (サンダカン八番娼館, Sandakan hachiban shōkan)' for Japanese prostitutes who died in the town.
+Madam Okuni was a very influential woman who was fluent in English.
+Many Yamato nadeshiko (Japanese girls) sought her guidance and protection as the treatment of the girls in her brothel was much better than in the other Japanese brothels in Sandakan ,where she was called the "Okuni" of South Seas.
+She was raised in a poor family before becoming the mistress of an Englishman in Yokohama at a young age.
+When her husband returned to England, she moved to Sandakan and opened a general store and a brothel.

 In 1891, there were already 20 brothels and 71 Japanese prostitutes in Sandakan.
-The cemetery built by Okuni is for to pray for the souls of Japanese who died in Sandakan where herself had a place reserved in the cemetery when she is still alive; showing that she intended to lived permanently in Sandakan and did not want to return to Japan with all of the grave stones in the cemetery were directly ordered from her homeland country.
-The cemetery subsequently become famous among Japanese visitors, including those from Jesselton and Tawau as they will stop on the cemetery to pray for the deceased before proceeding their journey.
-A book published in 1972 by Japanese writer Tomoko Yamazaki made a mention that the cemetery used to have hundreds Japanese graves which include a monument erected in 1989 for fallen Japanese soldiers during the World War II as an addition to the cemetery.
+The cemetery built by Okuni is meant for the souls of Japanese who died in Sandakan.
+She herself had a place reserved in the cemetery, when she was still alive; showing that she intended to live permanently in Sandakan and did not want to return to Japan.
+All of the grave stones in the cemetery were directly ordered from her homeland.
+The cemetery subsequently become famous among Japanese visitors, including those from Jesselton and Tawau as they would stop at the cemetery to pray for the deceased before continuing on their journeys.
+A book published in 1972 by Japanese writer Tomoko Yamazaki mentioned that the cemetery used to have hundreds Japanese graves.
+The cemetery also has a monument erected in 1989 for fallen Japanese soldiers from World War II as an addition.

 Features

-A majority of the cemetery are belong to Karayuki-san, mainly daughters of poor Japanese people with no social status or value as female where they been exported overseas as maids to work before being forced into prostitution activities.
-Those who buried in the cemetery are with their feet pointing towards the direction of Japan as a posture or gesture that condemns their ancestral home that abandoned them or exhorted them to support their country war efforts which is considered as an ultimate insult.
+The majority of the graves in the cemetery belong to Karayuki-san, mainly daughters of poor Japanese people with low social status or value.
+These females were sent overseas to work as maids, and then forced into prostitution activities.
+The bodies of those who are buried in the cemetery have their feet pointing towards the direction of Japan, possibly as a posture or gesture that condemns their ancestral home for abandoning them, while exhorting them to support Japan's war efforts.
+If so, this can be considered an ultimate insult.